Zone defense in American football: Advantages

 One of the biggest benefits of the Cover 3 coverage scheme is the ability to walk the strong safety up into the box with minimal to no changes in the coverage due to the pre-snap center field position of the free safety.
-This enables the defense to play strong against the run, but still prevent explosion plays such as a long pass or break away run.
+This enables the defense to play strong against the run, but still prevent explosive plays such as a long pass or break away run.
 This advantage is most pronounced versus two tight end sets which naturally creates 8 holes for running backs, whereas in cover 2 schemes there are only 7 defenders in the box leaving 1 hole uncovered, or requiring a defender to cover 2 holes.

 Disadvantages

 Cover 3 schemes are susceptible to short, timed passes to the outside due to the hard drop of both cornerbacks.
 This puts pressure on the outside linebackers to react to pass plays and get into their drop quickly if they need to cover a receiver.

 Another disadvantage of Cover 3 schemes is they are relatively easy to diagnose by opposing quarterbacks.
 Because of this, teams will often employ slight wrinkles in their coverage to confuse offenses.
-An example of this includes employing man coverage on one side and zone on another or swapping coverage zones between defenders.
-It also leaves the seams open, and makes the safety choose a man to cover on four verticals, which leaves one open.
+An example of this includes employing man coverage on one side and zone coverage on another, or swapping coverage zones between defenders.
+It also leaves the seams open and forces the safety to choose a man to cover on four verticals, leaving one open.

 Cover 4

-Cover 4 refers to 4 deep defenders each guarding one-fourth of the deep zone.
-Cover 4 schemes are almost always used to defend against deep passes. (see also Prevent defense).
+Cover 4, or quarters, refers to 4 deep defenders each guarding one-fourth of the deep zone.
+Cover 4 schemes are almost always used to defend against deep passes.
+(See also Prevent defense).

 The most basic Cover 4 scheme involves 3 CBs and 2 safeties.
 Upon snap, the CBs work for depth, backpedaling into their assigned zone.
 Both safeties backpedal towards their assigned zone.

 As with other coverage shells, Cover 4 is paired with underneath man or zone coverage in its most basic form.

 Advantages

 The main advantage of a Cover 4 defense is that it is extremely difficult for even the best quarterbacks to complete long passes against it.
 Therefore, this coverage is generally used as a prevent defense to be used near the end of a game or half, meaning that the defense sacrifices the run and short pass to avoid giving up the big play with the confidence that the clock will soon expire.

-Cover 4 also has the advantage of using safeties in run support as opposed to cornerbacks as would be the case in a Cover 2 scheme.
+Cover 4 also has the advantage of using safeties in run support, as opposed to cornerbacks, as would be the case in a Cover 2 scheme.
 This gives the defense nine in the box and the ability to stop the run with an extra defender on either side.
-The play-side safety would come up in support on a running play while the back-side safety would be responsible for the middle third of the field and the cornerbacks would have the deep outside thirds.
+The play-side safety would come up in support on a running play while the back-side safety would be responsible for the middle third of the field, and the cornerbacks would have the deep outside thirds.